valhuber/TDD/readme.md

 &nbsp;&nbsp;

-# Confirm Installation: Install, Test Run
+# Confirm Project Installation: Install, Test Run

 This project is the API Logic Server sample.
 Install and run as described below.